FAQ

 Why can't I change the font size?

-We intentionally made changing the font size inaccessible to ensure that our customers don’t accidentally select the wrong size or a size that wouldn’t show well on the marker.
-If the font is too small, the letters may be distorted.
-If the font size is too large, it will look disproportionate or not be able to fit the monument.
-Our design team has meticulously chosen the perfect size of the font to guarantee the final product will be readable and beautiful.
+We intentionally made changing the font size inaccessible to ensure that our customers don’t accidentally select the wrong size or a size that wouldn’t show well when engraved onto the granite.
+If the font is too small, the letters may become distorted.
+If the font size is too large, it will look disproportionate or may not fit the monument.
+Our design team has meticulously chosen the perfect size of font to guarantee the final product will be legible and beautiful.

 What do I do if my name doesn't fit?